Welcome to Van Deysen Elder Law Office, PLLC

 Call Now for a FREE Consultation –

 Now is the time to protect your assets.
-Give us a call today at (304) 594-1900.
-We want to make the consultation as convenient as possible and offer home, hospital and nursing home appointments in the Morgantown area and its surrounding counties, including Monongalia, Marion, Preston, Taylor and Harrison.
+Give us a call today at our Morgantown office at (304)594-1900 or our Charleston office at (304)343-3777.
+We want to make the consultation as convenient as possible and offer home, hospital and nursing home appointments in the Morgantown and Charleston area and its surrounding counties.